open-cloud/xos/docs/example_service.md

 ## Define a Model

 The first step is to create a set of models for the service.
+Before you do this, make a new root directory for your service, and within that directory, create an `xos` subdirectory.
+The `xos` subdirectory will hold files that XOS needs to on-board your service.

-To do this, create a file named `exampleservice.xproto` in your service's `xos` directory.
+Your models live in a file named `exampleservice.xproto` in your service's `xos` directory.
 This file encodes the models in the service in a format called [xproto](../xos/dev/xproto.md) which is a combination of Google Protocol Buffers and some XOS-specific annotations to facilitate the generation of